FrancisCrickInstitute/napari-isbem/README.md

     pip install git+https://github.com/FrancisCrickInstitute/napari-sbem-viewer

-More detailed instructions can be seen in the [documentation](https://FrancisCrickInstitute.github.io/napari-sbem-viewer) for more information.
+More detailed instructions can be seen in the [documentation](https://FrancisCrickInstitute.github.io/napari-sbem-viewer).

 ## Contributing